equk/11ty-equk/src/posts/2023-06-26-Removing Luxon From Eleventy.md

 ## 4MB Saved

-You can now remove `luxon` as a dependency & can format using functionality built in to javascript.
+Replace the filters in `eleventy.config.js` & luxon can be removed as a dependency saving 4MB.